LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/model-class.rst

 .. youtube::
    :video_id: tDfwNJ3Nk_M

-   :gh_path: LaunchCodeEducation/coding-events/create-model
+..
+TODO: no models1-start branch, what is the starting branch here?

 .. admonition:: Note

-   The final code presented in this video is found on the ``create-model branch <TODO>`` of the ``coding-events-demo`` repository.

-   The starter code for this video is found at the models1-start branch of CodingEventsDemo.
-The final code presented in this video is found on the create-model branch.
-As always, code along to the videos on your own CodingEvents project.
+   The starter code for this video is found at the `models1-start branch <https://github.com/LaunchCodeEducation/coding-events/tree/models1-start>`__ of ``coding-events-demo``.
+The final code presented in this video is found on the `create-model branch <https://github.com/LaunchCodeEducation/coding-events/tree/create-model>`__.
+As always, code along with the videos on your own coding-events project.

 Create a Model Class - Text
 ---------------------------